uga961/CMOS_2_IP_NOR/README.md

 # CMOS 2-Input NOR Gate Project

 ## Overview
-This project involves the design, simulation, and analysis of a **CMOS 2-Input NOR Gate** using **Cadence Virtuoso**.
+This project involves designing, simulating, and analysis of a **CMOS 2-Input NOR Gate** using **Cadence Virtuoso**.
 The NOR gate is a fundamental digital logic gate that outputs a high signal only when both inputs are low, making it essential in combinational logic circuits.

 ## Software & Tools Used
 - **Cadence Virtuoso** (for schematic capture, layout, and simulation)